Dee Dee Bridgewater: CU Jazz Master

-Perfect for jazz lovers, this afternoon is sure to wow you with insight about the impressive vocal chameleon, Dee Dee Bridgewater, an enchanting singer whose voice is playful, irreverent, sassy, soulful, and tender.
+Perfect for jazz lovers, this virtual event will wow you with insight about the impressive vocal chameleon, Dee Dee Bridgewater, an enchanting singer whose voice is playful, irreverent, soulful, and tender.
 Join us in celebrating Black History Month by honoring, uplifting, and helping tell the stories of Black voices in our communities.

 Sam Reese, Associate Professor Emeritus of Music at the University of Illinois, will explore the biographical sketch of Bridgewater using excerpts from recent audio interviews and video documentaries.
 Reese will provide guided listening of Bridgewater, an analysis of the tonal and technical characteristics of her voice, and an explanation of how she creates her scat-singing improvisations.